JPLeRouzic/Coralie/README.md

 It is used in Padirac Innovation website: https://padiracinnovation.org/News/

 What attracted me to HTMLy initialy was the flat-file usage as I strongly dislike SQL and insecurities created by having another server on my VPS.
-HTMLy looks much simpler than Wordpress, so it might seduce as at first look, one person should be able to master the source code.
+HTMLy looks much simpler than Wordpress, so it may appeal because at first glance one single person should be able to master the source code.
-Yet 3 years of using HTMLy shown that debugging or extending HTMLy is not a fun activity.
+Yet 3 years of using HTMLy has shown that debugging or extending HTMLy is no fun activity.

 HTMLy didn't changed so much since it was published in 2013, it's a great example of spaghetti code and bugs had even been introduced in it in recent years.
 What's lacking most in HTMLy is a test and regression suite, Coralie is not better in this area.

 This motivated me to develop Coralie.
 Coralie has a flat file database.
 It is developed to run on a VPS and Apache/PHP as host.